-These pate a choux buns are full of rose-scented chattily cream, vanilla pastry cream and raspberry jam.
-With spring flavors and using mostly pantry staples, make this Raspberry Rose Choux Bun Recipe to bring some fanciful French pastry into your everyday kitchen.
+These pate a choux cream puffs are full of rose-scented chattily cream, vanilla pastry cream and raspberry jam.
+With spring flavors and using mostly pantry staples, make these choux buns to bring some fanciful French pastry into your everyday kitchen.

 The flavors in these raspberry rose choux buns are delicate, floral, and perfect for spring.
 Vanilla bean paste is used to make the velvety pastry cream even more luscious.

 A dollop of slightly tart raspberry jam adds a pop of sweetness to each bite.

 Choux a la Creme (pronounced “shoo”) are French cream puffs.
 They made from the same batter that is used to make eclairs, profiteroles and more.

 Pate a choux is made from pantry staples, butter, milk, flour, and eggs are combined to make this versatile, master dough.

 To turn them into buns, fill the baked choux with pastry cream, whipped cream, jam, ganache, or curd.